 And the crowds asked him, “What then shall we do?”
 And he answered them, “Whoever has two tunics is to share with the one who has none,"

 St. Paul's takes this commandment seriously and is happy to share our blessings of buildings and grounds.
-The church parking lot has room for 30 vehicles.
-Additional space is available across the street in the Visitor Center across the street.
+The church parking lot has room for 30 vehicles with additional street side parking as well as additional parking at the Visitor Center across the street.
 The church and fellowship all are complete accessible.
 No smoking is allowed in any of the buildings.
 If you are interested in using our space, send your inquiry to the church secretary at firstname.lastname@example.org.
 Please make sure to include the name of your organization, your contact information, the space you are desiring, the purpose of use and the date and time of activity.

 Click on the links below for additional information

 Fellowship Hall & Kitchen

 The hall measures approximately 24' x 53' and can seat up to 104 people.
 Hard wood floors make for easy navigation.
 There is an upright piano, 11 long tables, 12 commercial card tables, 80 metal folding chairs.
 The 13' x 20' commercial kitchen has two sinks, dish washer and a six burner gas range.
 A cloak room and restroom is available.
 Use of the dishes and silverware are available.

 Seating is approximately 100 in pews with an additional 20 with folding chairs.
 In case of an overflow, services/functions can be viewed on the big screen television in the adjoining fellowship hall via telecommunication.
 There is an organ, grand piano and sound system.
 The front entrance has 6 steps as well as an accessible ramp via fellowship hall.
 There is a children's area with bean bag chairs, child's rocking chair, books and toys.

 The spacious lawns are often used for yard sales, out-of-door services as well as events such as Earth Day celebrations, and the like.
 There are four picnic tables which are readily used during the summer and fall months.